nurogenic/CommunicationLinkLLC/src/content/blog/why-captions-and-subtitles-matter-for-everyone.md

 ## Accessibility First—But Not Only

 For the Deaf and hard of hearing community, captions and subtitles are essential.
-They provide equal access to audio content—ensuring that everyone, regardless of hearing ability, can fully engage with video and spoken material.
+They provide access to audio content—ensuring that everyone, regardless of hearing ability, can fully engage with video and spoken material.
 Without them, millions of people are excluded from educational content, entertainment, news, and more.

 However, the benefits of captions extend far beyond accessibility: